 Before you book your accommodation in Madrid you need to know that the choice of places where to stay is huge but prices are on the higher side.
 Even in winter, they don’t drop that much.

 The best areas to stay are Centro, Chueca, Malasaña, Chamberí, Salamanca, Retiro.
 It will be a little cheaper in Chamartin, La Latina, Legazpi, Tetuan (consider Bravo Murillo Avenue and Rios Rosas).

 Avoid the vicinity of Sol Square and Plaza Mayor.
 These are the most touristy places with a lot of noise (although in Madrid it is noisy almost everywhere).
 Here tourists and pickpockets rummage around.
 Lavapies area is also not one of the most pleasant to stay.
 Although this is one of the central areas that some people consider bohemian.

-BARCELO TORRE DE MADRID: Relatively new hotel which offers modern, spacious and elegant rooms, an indoor pool and an on-site restaurant is located in one of the most iconic buildings.
-This property is more pricey but also more sophisticated and fancy.
-Conveniently located in Plaza de Espana, it is only a few minutes away from the Royal Palace, restaurants and all tourist attractions.
+Barcelo Torre de Madrid – relatively new hotel with an indoor pool in one of the most iconic buildings.
+Conveniently located in Plaza de Espana, it is only a few minutes away from the Royal Palace, restaurants, and all tourist attractions.
 Quite a few rooms have a beautiful terrace and view of the city.

-10 Cool Things to Do in Madrid in Winter
+12 Cool Things to Do in Madrid in Winter (During Any Month)